etetoolkit/ete/doc/install/index.rst

 GNU/Linux
 ===========

-ETE requires python>=2.5 as well as several dependencies (required only to enable particular functions, but highly recommended):
+ETE requires python>=2.5 (python 3 is not supported) as well as several dependencies (required only to enable particular functions, but highly recommended):

 - python-qt4 (>=4.5) [Enables tree visualization and image rendering]
 - python-mysqldb (>=1.2) [Enables programmatic access to PhylomeDB]